Rohith131102/Scala_mid_assignment/Peer_review.md

     }
   }
 ```
--To find the player with the highest number of runs, used the sortBy method with the Runs attribute and a ordered in descending order and took the top element
+- To find the player with the highest number of runs, used the sortBy method with the Runs attribute and a ordered in descending order and took the top element
--To find the top 5 players by runs,used the sortBy method with the Runs attribute and a ordered in descending order and took the top 5 elements
+- To find the top 5 players by runs,used the sortBy method with the Runs attribute and a ordered in descending order and took the top 5 elements
 ```
 obj.print_player_info(players.sortBy(_.Runs)(Ordering[Int].reverse).take(5))
 ```
--To find the top 5 players by wickets,used the sortBy method with the Wickets attribute and a ordered in descending order and took the top 5 elements
+- To find the top 5 players by wickets,used the sortBy method with the Wickets attribute and a ordered in descending order and took the top 5 elements
 ```
 obj.print_player_info(players.sortBy(_.Wickets)(Ordering[Int].reverse).take(5))
 ```
--To find the top 5 players by performance based on given metric,used the sortBy method with a custom function that computes performance based on the metric (5*Wickets+0.05*runs) and ordered it in descending order and took the top 5 players
+- To find the top 5 players by performance based on given metric,used the sortBy method with a custom function that computes performance based on the metric (5*Wickets+0.05*runs) and ordered it in descending order and took the top 5 players
 ```
 obj.print_player_info_with_ranks(players.sortBy(r => 5 * r.Wickets + 0.05 * r.Runs)(Ordering[Double].reverse).take(5))
 ```